alfonsus20/edusex-frontend/README.md

 # Edusex Frontend Repository

-Edusex is a sexual eduction website for teenagers
+Edusex is a sexual education website for teenagers.
+This web app provides materials, discussion forums, and personal consultations with psychologists regarding anything related to sexuality.
+Every material is equipped with a quiz which can be done in order to test your understanding of the material that you have just read.

 ## Tech Stack
 ### Frontend